ckkok/spring-boot-keycloak-example/README.md

 ## Things to Address Before Bringing to Production

-- Failure to obtain an access token from Keycloak for any reason will throw an OAuth2-related exception.
+- Failure to obtain an access token from Keycloak for any reason will throw an org.springframework.security.oauth2.client.ClientAuthorizationException.
 This should be wrapped in a relevant exception that applications can handle, perhaps via retries.
 For example, Spring's HttpClientException.
 - Appropriate exception translation policies on the secured server

 ## References